Aurlex/anarch-fish/README.md

 1. Root your android device
 2. Install Termux
 3. Install the `tsu` package to access root in termux
+4. Install the `fish` package to access the fish shell
-4. Run this script as root (very carefully)
+5. Run this script as root (very carefully)
      - Please look at the contents first; this is a hacky script.
 Not a polished product.
 Do not trust it. <br> <br>
    ```fish
    $~ tsu